Acts Chapter Twenty Five

 And so, Paul is set to testify before a king just as He had been told.
 It may seem like a long winding process but, even so, we see that God has been in control.
 The same is true for our lives as well in that God has a plan and a purpose for each of us and He is able to carry it out.

-The next day Agrippa and Bernice came with great pomp and entered the audience room with the high ranking officers and the leading men of the city.
-At the command of Festus, Paul was brought in.
+So the next day, Agrippa and Bernice came with much pageantry; they entered the audience room accompanied by military commanders and the prominent men of the city.
+Then, at the command of Festus, Sha'ul was brought in.

 Festus put on a big show for the king and Paul appeared before him fulfilling the prophesy about him.
 This can strengthen us in our faith if we remember that we, like Paul, have things that God has prepared for us to do and He will protect us as we go about His work. (see Ephesians 2:10)